-- Explicitly solving the Bellman optimality equation is not possible. - ▶ You need to completely know the environment and you need to solve the equation for each state. - Also simple games like backgammon have very large number of states (backgammon has 10^{20} states for example). - ▶ There is a problem of memory.
+- Explicitly solving the Bellman optimality equation is not possible in most practical cases. - You need to completely know the environment and you need to solve the equation for each state. - Also simple games like backgammon have very large number of states (backgammon has 1020 states for example). - There is a problem of memory.
 Considering a tabular form, you need a row for each state! - ▶ In general, in MDPs we have incomplete knowledge of the environment.